Professional edition active

 Pearls & Pitfalls

-• When discussing death with children, it should never be equated with going to sleep and never waking up because children may become fearful of sleeping.
+• When discussing death with children, it should not be equated with going to sleep and never waking up because children may become fearful of sleeping.

 More Information